 Below is a sampling of organizations that have recently received grants from the Foundation.
 For information about the Foundation's total grantmaking in 2016, please peek through our Community Impact Report.

 The grantees of the first iteration of our Immediate Need Grants program, which broadly addressed time-sensitive needs or opportunities as they arose in our community, are listed below.
-In 2018, we evolved the program to magnify one of its initial focus areas: capacity building.

 California FFA Foundation; Californai Rural Legal Assistance Foundation; Celebration Arts; Center for Fathers and Families; LifeSTEPS